Fifth Beatle: Pete Best

-Pete Best was the first drummer of the Beatles.
+Pete Best was an early drummer of the Beatles.
 He played with the band during their time as a club act, in both Liverpool and Hamburg, West Germany.
-The band during this time period consisted of Best; bassist Stuart Sutcliffe; and guitarists McCartney, Harrison, and Lennon.
+The band during this period consisted of Best; bassist Stuart Sutcliffe; and guitarists McCartney, Harrison, and Lennon.
 Best continued to perform with the band until mid-August 1962, when he was fired and replaced by Ringo Starr.
 The first official Beatles release to include performances by Best was Anthology 1 in 1995, whereupon he commented, "Lots of people have laid claim to being the fifth Beatle.
 I was the fourth, and now I'm getting the credit for it."

 Temporary members

 Chas Newby

 When the Beatles returned from West Germany for the first time in 1960, they were short a bass guitarist.
 Pete Best suggested Chas Newby.
 Newby had been with the Black Jacks (Pete Best's group), and was now attending university, but was on holiday and so agreed to play with the Beatles.
 He appeared with them for four engagements in December 1960 (17 December, Casbah Club, Liverpool; 24 December, Grosvenor Ballroom, Liscard; 27 December, Litherland Town Hall; 31 December, Casbah Club).
 Lennon asked him to go to West Germany for the Beatles' second trip, but he chose to return to university and after Lennon and Harrison both declined to switch to bass guitar, McCartney, who previously played guitar and piano, reluctantly became the band's bassist.